Cheating & Values

 So we’re now in a situation where individuals in the relationship are no longer getting what they need to satisfy their value systems.

-The man is lacking the vital key of sexual fulfilment and the woman might be feeling financially insecure.
+The man is lacking the vital key of sexual fulfillment and the woman might be feeling financially insecure.

 There’s a real possibility they’ll simply seek out or accidentally become involved in a situation where these values do get met.
 And the requirement to re-establishing a lost strong value element can be strong and intoxicating.